 8.4.5.
-Inability to match to some NIDS respondents from waves prior to NIDS Wave 5 the time of the NIDS-CRAM Wave 1 fieldwork preparation in April 2020.
+Inability to match to some NIDS respondents from waves prior to NIDS Wave 5

+The sample frame for NIDS-CRAM is the NIDS Wave 5 CSMs and TSMs who were 18 years or older at the time of the NIDS-CRAM Wave 1 fieldwork preparation in April 2020.
 Since NIDS Wave 5 included a sample top-up and Wave 5 TSMs were not interviewed throughout the NIDS panel, merging NIDS-CRAM with NIDS waves prior to Wave 5, will result in inability to match some respondents from NIDS-CRAM.
 Using a panel balanced with waves prior to Wave 5 of NIDS would thus present representivity issues for the researcher to consider.
 Further, the researcher would need to calculate the relevant panel weights for this analysis themselves.